-To be considered for Federal Financial Aid, you must complete the Free Application for Federal Student Aid (FAFSA) for each academic year at .
+To be considered for Federal Financial Aid, you must complete the Free Application for Federal Student Aid (FAFSA) for each academic year at NCC.
 Our school code is 002873.

 Once your FAFSA is processed, New York State will generate the Express TAP Application (ETA) that you need to complete to be considered for the New York Tuition Assistance Program.
-For more specific information on New York State-sponsored financial aid programs, go to HESCU or TAP.
+For more specific information on New York State-sponsored financial aid programs, go to HESC or tapweb.org.

 The College offers the following federal and state grant and loan programs to matriculated students enrolled in an approved degree granting program.
 Grant funds do not have to be paid back to the federal or state funding agency.

 Federal Pell Grants are limited to students with financial need, who have not earned their first bachelor's degree.
 Amounts can change yearly.
 The maximum Federal Pell Grant award as of the 2022–23 award year is $6,895.
 The Pell Grant is offered based on a student's Expected Family contribution (EFC) and credit load for the semester.
 Students are not required to attend full time.
 If enroll in less than 12 credits, the Pell award will be prorated according to the student's enrolled credit load for that semester.
 Total credit load of less than 1 credit is not eligible to receive the Pell Grant.
 Remedial courses do not count in program, but can be eligible for aid.
 A maximum of 30 credit hours of remedial coursework can be used in the credit load for federal aid eligibility.
 After a student has attempted 30 credit hours of remedial coursework, the student may no longer receive federal aid for remedial coursework.